 You should budget around $50 per year for perches.

-Let’s look at the advantages and disadvantages of lovebirds as pets:
+Let’s assess the advantages and disadvantages of lovebirds as pets:

 Pros:

-- One of the most affordable parrots in terms of initial and upkeep costs.
+- It’s among the most affordable parrots regarding initial and upkeep costs.

-- Smaller than most parrots, they can fit into modest-sized cages/homes.
+- Smaller than most parrots, they can fit into modest-sized cages.

 - Sociable and friendly – you’ll rarely feel shut out by a lovebird.